tacic/Falling-Letters/README.md

 # Falling-Letters

 You write a word you want in HTML and letters fall from different sides to the middle of the page...

+HTML, CSS and JS are all in one file.

-You can change the start possition of the letters in .html file.
+You can change the start possition of the letters or the words in .html file.

 ![untitled1](https://user-images.githubusercontent.com/31318398/30928435-f375e8f6-a3bb-11e7-9a39-d68cc14d1ce3.png)